Polynesian tattoo symbol: flowers

 Pandanus male flower

-The leaves of the pandanus were used for all sorts of weaving, from mats to ropes, sails, baskets- the male flower symbolizes tradition, ancestors, union with nature, and prosperity.
+The leaves of the pandanus were used for all sorts of weaving, from mats to ropes, sails, and baskets--the male flower symbolizes tradition, ancestors, union with nature, and prosperity.

 Fijian tattoos often include flowers in several forms, and they are a predominant element in prints and decorated fabrics all over Polynesia.